blgymtr/blgymtr/README.md

 # Hey 👋

 I build apps to solve real problems.
+My philosophy is "think fast, build fast".

-Currently working on **AI-powered longevity tech** 🧬
+I decided to any kind of app, and I do it.
+Then this process repeat again and again.

 ---